Create a Workbook

 Select the required dimension and measure fields to add data to the workbook.

-In Aggregation mode, you can configure fields in one of the following ways:
+In Aggregation mode, configure fields using one of these methods:

 Method 1: Add dimension fields to the Rows area and measure fields to the Columns area.